 - We recommend removing wallpaper slowly, at a 180 degree angle to minimize the tension against the surface.

 HERE WE GO!

-- Push back about 10 inches (25 cm) of backing paper from the top of the panel.
-Stick the wallpaper to the top section of the wall and double check if it is straight.
+- Firstly, push back about 10 inches (25 cm) of backing paper from the top of the panel.
+Secondly, stick the wallpaper to the top section of the wall and double check if it is straight.

 - Once the top of the strip is in position, gently peel the paper backing down 5-10 inches at a time and smooth the peel and stick wallpaper onto the wall, moving from the center outwards.
 Don’t unroll the full length of the roll yet – you’ll want to support the roll and unpeel it slowly as you go.
 If necessary, use a squeegee to move large air bubbles to the edge of the design, being careful not to scratch your design.

 - Be careful not to pull or stretch the self adhesive wallpaper or the pattern will not align.